joost-morsink/Rest/docs/typeDesc.md

 ## Canonical type transformation
 Types are generally transformed to `TypeDescriptor`s by a generic algorithm, called the canonical type transformation.
 In cases where the canonical type transformation is not adequate, an override mechanism called 'Representations' can be used (see below).
-A `TypeDescriptorCreator` instance can be used to
+A `TypeDescriptorCreator` instance can be used to construct `TypeDescriptor`s for .Net types.

 ### Primitives
 All primitive types have a canonical type descriptors, shown in the table below: